sgf/Switch/examples/Switch.System/ArrayCreateInstance1/README.md

-# ArrayCopyTo
+# ArrayCreateInstnce1
-This code example shows how to copy an Array to another native Array.
+This code example shows how to create and initialize a one-dimensional Array.

 ## Output
 ```
-The target Array contains the following (before and after copying):
+The one-dimensional Array contains the following values:
-The quick brown fox jumps over the lazy dog
-The quick brown fox jumps over three napping cats in the barn
+    1  2  3  4  5
 ```